Best Guide Intune Win32 App Deployment | Endpoint Manager

 Specify Install and Uninstall Commands

-• Minimum number of logical processors required – You can specify the minimum number of logical processors required to install the app.
+• Minimum number of logical processors required: Specify the minimum number of logical processors required to install the app.
 This is optional.

-If you want to configure additional requirement rules, you can do so by click +Add option.
+If you want to configure additional requirement rules, you can do so by clicking +Add option.
 Click Next.

 Specify Win32 App Requirements